98% of Film and Television students agree that this course is well organised and runs smoothly, according to the national Student Survey 2016.

 Script and Screenwriting Projects (Option)

 Initially elements of craft will be presented in lectures and practised during workshops as students create their own short scripts.
-Scripts will be developed from initial idea through to final draft.
-Students will also study the craft of writing longer scripts for radio, film and TV, supported by an analysis of the craft of writing for these media.
+Students can develop scripts from an initial idea through to final draft.
+Students will also have the opportunity to study the craft of writing longer scripts for radio, film and TV, supported by an analysis of the craft of writing for these media.

 Society, Aesthetics and Digital Media (Option)